ahmadjafari86/ahmadjafari86/README.md

 Welcome to my GitHub profile!
 I'm a backend developer passionate about building innovative web apps and open-source contributions.

 ## 🚀 About Me
-- 🔭 Currently working on [describe a current project or goal].
+- 🔭 Currently working on CNCF(https://www.cncf.io/) open-source projects.
 - 🌱 Learning [technologies or skills you're focusing on, e.g., React, Python, AI].
 - 👯 Looking to collaborate on [types of projects, e.g., open-source tools for developers].
 - 🤔 Seeking help with [any challenges or topics].